Part of Entergy's plan for $5M fine? Have charities explain why it should go away

 Entergy executive Demetric Mercadel responded, discussing plans “to bring Head Start parents from New Orleans East — we need to get them minimal statements to make in support.”

-“Entergy may have done some great things, but it has nothing to do with whether or not this plant is right for this community,” Williams said at a February hearing on the plant.
+At the February hearing, Williams asked why the company’s charitable giving was relevant to the debate on whether to build a power plant.
+“Entergy may have done some great things, but it has nothing to do with whether or not this plant is right for this community,” Williams said.

 At the same hearing, then-Councilwoman Stacy Head likewise criticized the approach.

 “It’s politics,” she said.
-“I cannot tell you how happy I am to get away from it.
-I hope we will learn lessons from this because it cheapens the discussion and it cheapens the argument.
+“I hope we will learn lessons from this because it cheapens the discussion and it cheapens the argument.
 We really should be focusing on whether or not this before us today is in the best interest of the ratepayers of New Orleans.”